tocalabs/toca-docs/src/projects/automation/datastores/tables/column.md

 ### Default Value
 > Excluding `Table` types.

-The `Set Default Value` flag can be set to allow a default value if one is not provided.
+The `Set Default Value` flag can be set to allow a :docs-link[Default Value]{id="projects/automation/datastores/tables/default_values"} if one is not provided.

 It is not recommended both enabling default values and specifying `Cannot be NULL` at the same time as this may cause data entry issues due to validation.